Alfred Cove

 Employment conditions in Alfred Cove demonstrate exceptional strength compared to most Australian markets

-However, transport, postal & warehousing is under-represented, with only 3.1% of Alfred Cove's workforce compared to Greater Perth's 4.7%.
-Employment opportunities appear limited locally, as indicated by Census data comparing working population and resident population.
-Between September 2024 and September 2025, employment increased by 3.8% while labour force increased by 4.4%, causing the unemployment rate to rise by 0.6 percentage points.
+Conversely, transport, postal & warehousing is under-represented, with only 3.1% of Alfred Cove's workforce compared to Greater Perth's 4.7%.
+Over the 12 months to September 2025, employment increased by 3.4%, while labour force increased by 4.2%, causing the unemployment rate to rise by 0.7 percentage points.
 In contrast, Greater Perth experienced employment growth of 2.9% and labour force growth of 3.0%.
-State-level data from 25-Nov-25 shows WA employment contracted by 0.27%, with the state unemployment rate at 4.6%, compared to the national rate of 4.3%.
-National employment forecasts from May-25 indicate a projected expansion of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to Alfred Cove's employment mix suggests local employment should increase by 6.6% over five years and 13.6% over ten years.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Alfred Cove's employment should increase by 6.6% over five years and 13.6% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment